google/web-prototyping-tool/firebase/README.md

 nutshell, the local set-up/development flow is:

 1. Install Firebase CLI
-1. (One-time set-up only, already done by Min-Zhong) Initialize a local Firebase project in the git repo
+1. Initialize a local Firebase project in the git repo
 1. Write those cloud functions
 1. Use Firebase CLI to Deploy the functions